 What is an identity?#

-Given a cyclic group $G$ of prime order $q$ with generator $g \in G$, an identity is given by the public key of a key pair owned by the prover, which is generated as follows:
+Given a cyclic group GG of prime order qq with generator gGg \in G, an identity is given by the public key of a key pair owned by the prover, which is generated as follows:

 How does it work?#

-Therefore the protocol outputs $accept$ if both the prover and the verifier are correct.
+Therefore the protocol outputs acceptaccept if both the prover and the verifier are correct.

 Implementation#